object-layer/cordova-sqlite-plugin/README.md

 #### `values`

-An array of values matching the `?` placeholders in the SQL query.
+An optional array of values matching the `?` placeholders in the SQL query.

 #### `callback`